dirtdog792/Build-a-balance-sheet/README.md

 The CSS clip property is used to define the visible portions of an element.
 Set the span[class~="sr-only"] selector to have a clip property of rect(1px, 1px, 1px, 1px).

 The clip-path property determines the shape the clip property should take.
 Set the clip-path property to the value of inset(50%), forming the clip-path into a rectangle within the element.
+Step 32
+Now you need to size these elements down.
+Give your span[class~="sr-only"] selector a width and height property set to 1px.
+Step 33
+To prevent the text content from overflowing, give your span[class~="sr-only"] selector an overflow property set to hidden and a white-space property set to nowrap.
+Step 34
+Finally, you need to take these hidden elements out of the document flow.
+Give the span[class~="sr-only"] selector a position property set to absolute, a padding property set to 0, and a margin property set to -1px.
+This will ensure that not only are they no longer visible, but they are not even within the page view.
+Step 35
+Time to style your table heading.
+Create an h1 selector.
+Give it a max-width property set to 37.25rem, a margin property set to 0 auto, and a padding property set to 1.5rem 1.25rem.
+Step 36
+Target your flex container with an h1 .flex selector.
+Give it a display property set to flex to enable the flexbox layout.
+Then set the flex-direction property to column-reverse - this will display the nested elements from bottom to top.
+Finally, set the gap property to 1rem to create some space between the elements.
+Step 37
+The :first-of-type pseudo-selector is used to target the first element that matches the selector.
+Create an h1 .flex span:first-of-type selector to target the first span element in your .flex container.
+Remember that your span elements are reversed, visually, so this will appear to be the second element on the page.

+Give your new selector a font-size property of 0.7em to make it look like a sub-heading.
+Step 38
+The :last-of-type pseudo-selector does the exact opposite - it targets the last element that matches the selector.
+Create an h1 .flex span:last-of-type selector to target the last span in your flex container, and give it a font-size property set to 1.2em to make it look like a header.
+Step 39
+You wrapped your table in a section element - now you can style that to give your table a border.
+Create a section selector, and give it a max-width property set to 40rem for responsive design.
+Set the margin property to 0 auto to center it, and set the border property to 2px solid #d0d0d5.
+Step 40
+The last part of your table heading is your years.
+Create a #years selector, and enable flexbox.
+Justify the content to the end of the flex direction, and make the element sticky.
+Fix it to the top of its container with top: 0.
+Step 41
+Now apply some color to your #years.
+Make the text #fff and the background #0a0a23.
+Step 42
+The calc() function is a CSS function that allows you to calculate a value based on other values.
+For example, you can use it to calculate the width of the viewport minus the margin of an element:

+.example {
+  margin: 10px;
+  width: calc(100% - 20px);
+}
+Give #years a margin of 0 -2px, and a padding set to 0.5rem calc(1.25rem + 2px) 0.5rem 0.
+Step 43
+Adding position sticky moved the element into its own stack.
+To ensure your #years element does not get hidden by different stacks, add a z-index property set to 999 in the #years rule.
+Step 44
+Style the text within your #years element by creating a #years span[class] selector.
+The span[class] syntax will target any span element that has a class attribute set, regardless of the attribute's value.

+Give your new selector a bold font, a width of 4.5rem, and text aligned to the right.
+Step 45
+You wrapped your tables in a container with the table-wrap class.
+Create a selector for that class, and give it a padding set to 0 0.75rem 1.5rem 0.75rem.
+Step 46
+Before you start diving in to the table itself, your span elements are currently bolded.
+Create a span:not(.sr-only) selector and give it a font-weight property set to normal.

+The :not() pseudo-selector is used to target all elements that do not match the selector - in this case, any of your span elements that do not have the sr-only class.
+This ensures that your earlier rules for the span[class~="sr-only"] selector are not overwritten.
+Step 47
+Rather than having to constantly double-check you are not overwriting your earlier properties, you can use the !important keyword to ensure these properties are always applied, regardless of order or specificity.

+Give each property in your span[class~="sr-only"] selector an !important keyword.
+Do not change any of the values.
+Step 48
+Now that you have added the !important keyword, you can remove the :not(.sr-only) from your span selector.
+Step 49
+Create a table selector to target your tables.
+Set the border-collapse property to collapse, which will allow cell borders to collapse into a single border, instead of a border around each cell.
+Also set the border property to 0 to hide the borders themselves.
+Step 50
+Ensure your table fills its container with a width property set to 100%, then position it relatively and give it a top margin of 3rem.
+Step 51
+Next you need to style your caption elements to look more like headers.
+Create a table caption selector.
+Set the text to have a color of #356eaf, a size of 1.3em, and a normal weight.
+Step 52
+Now give the captions an absolute position, and shift them -2.25rem from the top and 0.5rem from the left.
+Step 53
+Create a selector to target your td elements within your table body.
+Give them a width to fill the viewport, with a minimum and maximum of 4rem.
+This approach ensures that the width is fixed, whereas setting width specifically would allow the elements to shrink to the container.
+Step 54
+Now target the th elements within your table body, and give them a width of the entire container, less 12rem.
+Step 55
+The [attribute="value"] selector targets any element that has an attribute with a specific value.
+Create a tr[class="total"] selector to target specifically your tr elements with the total class.
+Give it a bottom border of 4px double #0a0a23 and make the font bold.
+Step 56
+Using the same selector syntax, target the th elements within your table rows where the class is total.
+Align the text to the left, and give them a padding of 0.5rem 0 0.25rem 0.5rem.
+Step 57
+The key difference between tr[class="total"] and tr.total is that the first will select tr elements where the only class is total.
+The second will select tr elements where the class includes total.

+In your case, tr.total will work.
+You can use this selector to target all td elements within your .total rows.
+Align the text to the right, and give them a padding of 0 0.25rem.
+Step 58
+The :nth-of-type() pseudo-selector is used to target specific elements based on their order among siblings of the same type.
+Use this pseudo-selector to target the third td element within your total table rows.
+Give it a right padding of 0.5rem.